deepfriedmind/convert-apps-to-homebrew/README.md

 **"Permission denied"**

 - Ensure you have read access to `/Applications`
-- For cask installations, sudo access is required
+- For cask installations, Homebrew's --force flag is used to overwrite existing applications

 **"No applications found"**